Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Experiment Details

 \section{Experiment Details}

-\textbf{Evaluation Setup.} To rigorously evaluate our method, we conduct experiments across three diverse datasets.
-For THuman 2.1~\cite{thuman21}, we partition the data into 2,300 subjects for training and 145 subjects for testing.
-To evaluate cross-dataset generalization and animation fidelity, we utilize the entirety of both the THuman 4.0~\cite{thuman4} and AvatarReX~\cite{avatarrex} datasets exclusively for testing.
-This includes all 3 subjects from THuman 4.0 and all 4 subjects from AvatarReX.
-For our standard reconstruction and animation experiments, we operate under a sparse four-view ($N=4$) setting.
-To ensure fair and consistent comparisons against all baseline methods, the specific input context views and the target novel evaluation views are strictly fixed across all experiments.
+\textbf{Evaluation Setup.} In order to rigorously and comprehensively evaluate our proposed methodology, we conduct an extensive series of experiments across three distinct and diverse datasets.
+Specifically, for the THuman 2.1~\cite{thuman21} dataset, we carefully partition the available data into a split of 2,300 subjects dedicated to training and 145 subjects reserved for testing.
+Furthermore, to effectively evaluate the cross-dataset generalization capabilities and the overall fidelity of our animation framework, we utilize the entirety of both the THuman 4.0~\cite{thuman4} and AvatarReX~\cite{avatarrex} datasets exclusively for testing purposes.
+This evaluation set encompasses all 3 subjects from THuman 4.0 and all 4 subjects from AvatarReX.
+For our standard geometric reconstruction and animation experiments, we consistently operate under a highly sparse four-view ($N=4$) setting.
+To ensure a completely fair and consistent comparative analysis against all established baseline methods, the specific input context views and the target novel evaluation views are strictly fixed and held constant across all conducted experiments.

-For the ablation study examining the impact of the global token across varying view counts ($N \in \{1, 2, 4, 6\}$), we introduce a modified THuman 2.1 test set designed to stress-test rendering fidelity.
-To demand finer high-frequency detail synthesis, subjects in this set are positioned closer to the cameras.
-Specifically, the camera distance is fixed at twice the bounding sphere radius of the subject, whereas our standard evaluation protocol uniformly samples this distance multiplier between $1.0$ and $1.75$.
+In order to facilitate the ablation study examining the specific impact of the global token across a varying number of input views ($N \in \{1, 2, 4, 6\}$), we introduce a purposely modified THuman 2.1 test set designed to aggressively stress-test the rendering fidelity of the model.
+To demand the synthesis of much finer, high-frequency details, the human subjects in this modified set are positioned at a significantly closer proximity to the cameras.
+Specifically, the camera-to-subject distance is rigidly fixed at exactly twice the bounding sphere radius of the subject, whereas our standard evaluation protocol allows this distance multiplier to be uniformly sampled between $1.0$ and $1.75$.

-\textbf{Data Pre-processing.} Ground truth 3D scans are first semantically aligned to a consistent orientation using the corresponding SMPL-X joint locations.
-We then render 60 multi-view images per subject at a resolution of $512 \times 512$.
-The camera viewpoints are distributed by uniformly sampling the azimuth from $0^\circ$ to $360^\circ$ and the elevation from $-5^\circ$ to $15^\circ$, with the camera-to-subject distance dynamically scaled based on the bounding sphere radius of the aligned mesh.
+\textbf{Data Pre-processing.} As a preliminary step in our data pre-processing pipeline, the raw ground truth 3D scans are first semantically aligned to a consistent, standardized orientation utilizing the corresponding SMPL-X joint locations.
+Following this alignment, we procedurally render 60 multi-view images per individual subject at a fixed spatial resolution of $512 \times 512$.
+The camera viewpoints for these renderings are distributed by uniformly sampling the azimuth angle from $0^\circ$ to $360^\circ$ and the elevation angle from $-5^\circ$ to $15^\circ$, with the camera-to-subject distance dynamically scaled in accordance with the bounding sphere radius of the aligned mesh.